rojarsmith/project-utility/template/yocto/yocto-stm32mp135f-dk.md

 i2cget -y 1 0x76 0xd0
 ## 0x60

-### Enabling the sensor driver

-## 1. Enable the driver in our Linux kernel configuration, so that the driver code gets built as part of our kernel image
-## 2. Describe the BME280 device in our Device Tree so that the Linux kernel knows we have one such device, and how it is connected to the system

-## make menuconfig generate .config that can't make correctly because of toolchain not support

-# $STM32MPWS/developerpkg/osl6.6/sources/arm-ostl-linux-gnueabi/linux-stm32mp-6.6.48-stm32mp-r1-r0/linux-6.6.48
-make menuconfig
-Device Drivers
-+- Industrial I/O support
-   +- Pressure sensors
-      +- Bosch Sensortec BMP180/BMP280 pressure sensor I2C driver

-cat .config | grep CONFIG_BMP280
-CONFIG_BMP280=y
-CONFIG_BMP280_I2C=y
-CONFIG_BMP280_SPI=y
-##
 ```

+##### Enabling the sensor driver

+1. Enable the driver in our Linux kernel configuration, so that the driver code gets built as part of our kernel image
+2. Describe the BME280 device in our Device Tree so that the Linux kernel knows we have one such device, and how it is connected to the system

+$STM32MPWS/developerpkg/osl6.6/sources/arm-ostl-linux-gnueabi/linux-stm32mp-6.6.48-stm32mp-r1-r0/linux-6.6.48 make menuconfig generate .config that can't make correctly because of .config controlled by another tool.

 `$STM32MPWS/developerpkg/osl6.6/sources/arm-ostl-linux-gnueabi/linux-stm32mp-6.6.48-stm32mp-r1-r0/linux-6.6.48/arch/arm/boot/dts/st/stm32mp135f-dk.dts`